tuannh982/simple-workflow-go/README.md

 ```go
 be, err := examples.InitPSQLBackend(logger)
 ```
+To use an SQLite Database instead, we can replace `backend.NewPSQLBackend(...)` with `db.NewSQLiteBackend(...)` with appropriate params.

 ### Activities
 Activity is a function that used to implement service calls, I/O operation,